The Story of Sakubva Community

 The local church in Sakubva has been mobilised to respond to the Biblical mandate to care for the orphaned and the widowed.
 The local Hands at Work team in Mutare is continuing to walk with the local churches and dreams of seeing them become more involved in the day-to-day activities at the Life Centre.

-The local Hands at Work team in Mutare currently supports three Community Based Organisations, which exist to care for the most vulnerable in their communities.
+The local Hands at Work team in Mutare currently supports four Community Based Organisations, which exist to care for the most vulnerable in their communities.
 The office provides training, networking, and encouragement to those Community Based Organisations like Sakubva.
 It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.

 BE INSPIRED BY UPDATES FROM SAKUBVA COMMUNITY